SystemsApproach/book/internetworking/routing.rst

 LSPs also carry a time to live.
 This is used to ensure that old link-state information is eventually removed from the network.
 A node always decrements the TTL of a newly received LSP before flooding it to its neighbors.
-It also “ages” the LSP while it is stored in the node.
+It also “ages” the LSP over time while it is stored in the node.
-When the TTL reaches 0, the node refloods the LSP with a TTL of 0, which is interpreted by all the nodes in the network as a signal to delete that LSP.
+When the TTL reaches 0, the node refloods the LSP (with the TTL of 0), which is interpreted by all the nodes in the network as a signal to delete that LSP.